rabbitmq/internals/authorization_and_authentication.md

 authentication mechanism is used and already validated the presence of client credentials.

-Authentication and authorization backends for a chain of
+Authentication and authorization backends form a chain of
 responsibility: a set of backends is applied to the same set of client credentials and as soon as one of them reports success, the entire operation is considered to be successful.

 Authentication and authorization backends can be provided by plugins.
-They are modules that provide implementations must implement the following behaviours:
+They are modules that must implement the following
+behaviours:

  * `rabbit_authn_backend` for authentication ("authn") backends
  * `rabbit_authz_backend` for authorization ("authz") backends